thatstoasty/netlify-contentful-portfolio/content/pages/resume.md

 Projects
 --------
 Automating ETL using AWS (November 2018 – April 2019)

-Developed highly available and scalable AWS framework to automate the ETL process.
+Initiative: Development of highly available and scalable AWS framework to automate the ETL process.
 Driven by microservices coded in Python and deployed using SAM and CloudFormation.

 - Python microservices deployed as Lambda functions, orchestrated via audit tables in PostGRES database and AWS StepFunctions.
 - Publishes job metadata to ELK stack via Kinesis stream and Lambda function consumer.
 - Author CloudFormation templates to provision AWS compute, storage, and IAM roles.